 Business Recovery & Resiliency

 Kerrville Together is your central location for business resources and support services related to COVID-19.
 These resources are made available by a collaborative effort between local, regional, state and federal partners.
-Throughout these unexpected time Kerrville Together will continue to be your place for information for Business Recovery and Resiliency.
+Throughout these unexpected times Kerrville Together will continue to be your place for information on Business Recovery and Resiliency.

 Department of the Treasury’s OIG released reporting requirements for CRF recipients